operate-bsv/op_cli/README.md

 # Operate | CLI

-Operate is an extensible Bitcoin meta programming protocol.
-It offers a way of running programs encapsulated in Bitcoin (SV) transactions that can be be used to process data, perform calculations and operations, and return any computable value.

-**Operate | CLI** is command line utility to help author and publish Ops (functions) on the BSV blockchain.
+Operate command line utility to help developers author and publish Ops (functions) on the BSV blockchain.

+## About Operate

+Operate is a toolset to help developers build applications, games and services on top of Bitcoin (SV).
+It lets you write functions, called "Ops", and enables transactions to become small but powerful programs, capable of delivering new classes of services layered over Bitcoin.

 More infomation: